 If your attorney establishes these facts before a judge and demonstrates the event was the result of negligence, it is likely that you will win your case.
 In these cases, the compensation you receive for damages usually includes the cost of medical treatment, both emergency medical services immediately necessary at the time of the injury and the costs of any necessary subsequent treatments.
 For more severe damaging injuries such as burns or broken bones, you can pursue compensation for your child’s pain and suffering.
 If you took time away from work to address your child’s injury, you can also claim lost wages as part of your compensation.

-Release of Liability Forms
+A Release of Liability Forms

-Daycares and schools often have parents sign release of liability forms (also called waivers), intended to protect the organization from legal entanglements.
+Daycares and schools often have parents sign a release of liability forms (also called waivers), intended to protect the organization from legal entanglements.
 However, a waiver rarely holds up as a viable defense in court.
-Most release of liability forms include a clause authorizing the daycare or school to seek emergency medical attention as soon as the need arises rather than waiting for parental consent.
+Most releases of liability forms include a clause authorizing the daycare or school to seek emergency medical attention as soon as the need arises rather than waiting for parental consent.
 This is reasonable and meant to be in the child’s best interest.

 Waivers are written in a way that often dissuades parents of injured children from seeking legal recourse.
 The confusing jargon leads some parents to believe rights to legal counsel are waived when a release of liability form is signed.
 Courts agree daycares and schools must be held responsible if children are injured in their care.